dorlib/IMDB-Project/README.md

   </a>
 </p>

-This project was created for educational purposes and for personal and open-source use.
+This project was created for educational purposes, for personal and open-source use.

 If you like my content or find my code useful, give it a :star: